redhat-ai-dev/model-catalog-example/ollama-model-service/docs/access.md

 ## API Schema
 <!--
-The name of the api, model-service-api, is grabbed from the name field in the ai-catalog.yaml metadata for the api.
+The name of the api, ollama-service-api, is grabbed from the name field in the ai-catalog.yaml metadata for the api.

 TechDocs read this as a URL starting from where the docs are located, so we can use ../ behaviour to navigate the TechDocs to reference other resources/components/apis
 -->